 The triangular lattice serves as another prototypical example of geometric frustration.
-For the antiferromagnetic Ising model on such a lattice, the degree of ground state degeneracy is significantly higher.
-According to analytical exact solutions~\cite{PhysRev.79.357} and high precision numeric results~\cite{zukovicResidualEntropySpins2013a,Vanderstraeten2018}, this degeneracy escalates exponentially with the increase in system size, implying that entropy should similarly exhibit growth as a function of system size.
+For the antiferromagnetic Ising model on this lattice, the degree of ground state degeneracy is significantly higher.
+According to analytical exact solutions~\cite{PhysRev.79.357} and high-precision numeric results~\cite{zukovicResidualEntropySpins2013a,Vanderstraeten2018}, this degeneracy grows exponentially with the increase in system size, implying that entropy should similarly exhibit growth as a function of system size.
 The analytical calculation for the entropy per site is $ \frac{3}{\pi} \int_0^{\frac{\pi}{6}}\ln(2 \cos(\omega)) d \omega \approx 0.323066$.
-Our TIMC method results, presented in Fig.~\ref{FG2}, confirm this behavior: entropy indeed escalates with the system size $N$.
+Our TIMC method results, presented in Fig.~\ref{FG2}, confirm this behavior: entropy indeed increases with the system size $N$.
 The derived slope from our data yields an entropy per site value of $0.323080(7)$, which is in close alignment with the exact analytical results.

-{\it The Newman-Moore Glassy Model}.--- The TIMC method's versatility extends to the computation of residual entropy for glassy models.
+{\it The Newman-Moore glassy model}.
+The TIMC method's versatility extends to the computation of residual entropy for glassy models.
 For illustrative purposes, we focus on the Newman-Moore glassy model~\cite{Spinglass}.
 The model's Hamiltonian is expressed as a where each $\sigma_i$ takes a value of $\pm 1$.
 The summation is restricted to the interactions among three spins forming an inverted triangle on the triangular lattice.
-The glassiness of this model is regarded to come from the kinetical constraints\cite{garrahan2002glassiness}.
-The ground state degeneracy number could be solved by counting periodic orbits of a cellular automaton and has number-theoretic properties~\cite{martin1984algebraic} and boundary condition dependence \cite{sfairopoulos2023boundary}.
-Here we only consider the system with $L_x=L_y=L$ and periodic boundary conditions.
+The glassiness of this model is attributed to kinetic constraints\cite{garrahan2002glassiness}.
+The ground state degeneracy can be determined by counting periodic orbits of a cellular automaton and has number-theoretic properties~\cite{martin1984algebraic} and boundary condition dependence \cite{sfairopoulos2023boundary}.
+Here, we consider only the system with $L_x=L_y=L$ and periodic boundary conditions.
 Interestingly, the degeneracy does not follow a monotonic trend; rather, it oscillates with the system size.
 It has been established~\cite{Spinglass,sfairopoulos2023boundary} that the model possesses a unique ground state when the system size is a power of two ($2^k, k\in \text{Integer}$).